 - Project Term.
 This program is intended to support projects occurring during calendar year 2019. - Project Location.
-Project or event must take place in the State of Hawai'i. - Award Limits.
-To ensure support for multiple projects, applicants may request an award of no more than \$30,000.
+Project or event must take place in the State of Hawai'l at one of the locations designated in Form A Information Form. - Award Limits.
+To ensure support for multiple projects, applicants may request an award of no more than \$50,000.